mxstbr/scrolled/README.md

 ## Usage

 Scrolled is a tiny, cross-browser compatible (please report any issues you find!) library which adds a `js-has-loaded` class when the page has loaded, a `js-has-scrolled` class when the user scrolled the page.
 To get started, include the library in one of your projects using one of the methods above.
-Initialize it as soon as possible simply by calling the `scrolled` function, i.e.:
+Initialize it as soon as possible by simly calling the `scrolled` function, i.e.:

 ```JavaScript
 scrolled([options]);